gapn/markdown-previewer/README.md

 * ✅ `Live Editing:` Instantly see your Markdown text rendered as HTML as you type.
 * ✅ `Default Text:` The editor comes pre-populated with a sample Markdown document that showcases all supported features.
 * ✅ `Responsive Layout:` A clean, side-by-side layout that works seamlessly on any device.
+* ✅ `Fullscreen Mode:` Expand the editor and preview to take up the full width for a focused writing experience.

 ---